 Welcome to our Website.
-We are a faith-based 501(c)(3) non-profit organization working with foster kids, at-risk youth, transitional-age teens and homeless.
+We are a faith-based 501(c)(3) non-profit organization working with at-risk youth, transitional-age teens and homeless.

 The reflection behind I.C.A.R.E 4 Y.A

-Is to provide love and mentorship for foster kids, homeless and at-risk youth.
+Is to provide love and mentor ship for homeless and at-risk youth.
 We work directly with youth and young adults whom feel misunderstood or left out; providing love, support, and confidence that we care.
 Collaborative services are provided to teens going through emancipation or "aging out" of the foster care system.
 Our efforts include initiating housing for the emancipated foster teens as well as aiding homeless youth off the streets.

 The I C.A.R.E 4 Y.A team strives to break down physical and emotional barriers; building trust with youth, young adults, and to meet the needs of the community.
 Currently, I.C.A.R.E 4 Y.A. is based in Orange County, however, we plan to expand to other areas in the future.
 In these efforts we have created 4 programs to assist our youth and homeless.

 I.C.A.R.E.4Y.A volunteers involved in this program provide children in the foster care system with consistent mentoring, giving them a sense of stability in their lives.
 Through activities such as spending quality time together, helping with homework and attending activities tailored to the child's interests, volunteers have the opportunity to make a lasting impact.

 Youth who have been identified as “at risk” are a vital part of our world’s future, and I.C.A.R.E.4Y.A believes in the potential of all individuals.
 Volunteers assist at-risk youth in staying focused on their education and their future by identifying their interests and generating the resources needed to get involved with the positive activities they enjoy, which contribute to a promising future.